 The dialogue with the State Administration for Market Regulation (SAMR) contributes to the free and safe circulation of goods through the promotion of convergence of regulations and standardisation in China and the EU.

 It also provides a framework for EU support of open and non-discriminatory markets covering all industrial products that are subject to EU technical regulations, conformity assessment (including certification and accreditation), and standardisation.
 Specific working groups cover these topics.
-The last plenary meeting of this dialogue took place in December 2018 in Brussels.
+The last plenary meeting of this dialogue took place in October 2022 via VTC.

 Dialogue with the Ministry of Industry and Information Technology (MIIT)

 The dialogue with MIIT was established in 2009 and covers industrial policy in general, with specific working groups on resource efficiency, SME (small and medium-sized enterprise) policy, automobiles, shipbuilding and raw materials.
-The last plenary took place in November 2018.
-During the meeting, both parties updated each other on the results of previous technical dialogues.
-Industry representatives also outlined what they considered key issues for the EU and China in industrial cooperation.
+The last plenary took place in January 2022.

 Dialogue on public procurement